-Setting goals at an individual, team and organizational level is key for productivity and happiness.
+Setting goals at an individual, team and organizational level are key for productivity and happiness.
 But there is no point in setting goals without a way to measure them, or minimally, develop specific action items to guide staff to their success.

 Goals can provide us with an intrinsic sense of engagement, motivation, and connection.
 In other words, meeting our goals might help us achieve happiness, but we cannot rely on goal-achievement alone.

 A more sustainable source of happiness is enjoying each step that propels you towards the finish line.
 Research shows that while goal achievement creates an initial boost in positivity, the effects do not last long.
 The trick lies in learning to enjoy each aspect of the journey towards your goals.
-Otherwise, you may be propeling yourself towards burnout instead of accomplishment.
+Otherwise, you may be propelling yourself towards burnout instead of accomplishment.

 This means S for specific, M for measurable, A for attainable, R for Relevant to your interests, and T for Time-bound.